annonnh/DWM-status-bar/README.md

 # DWM-status-bar

 A simple and elegant bar for DWM using just NerdFonts.

 HOW TO INSTALL:

 1- git clone https://github.com/annonnh/DWM-status-bar to download the scripts.

 2- cd DWM-status-bar/

 3- chmod +x xsetr.sh

 4- chmod +x scriptsupdock.sh

-5- Put the path to xsetr.sh in your .xinitrc.
+5- Put the path to xsetr.sh in your .xinitrc

 6- In the 3 line of xsetr.sh change the path "cd ~/dwm_scripts" to the path of scriptsupdock.sh in your system.

 ############################# ADVICES ######################################